 Attract customers and keep them coming back – it’s a dream and a nightmare of a marketer.
 In November & December traffic and conversions do spike, but we want stably high visitors flow all year round.
-Blogging may be a solution.
+Blogging may be a solution, especially for those who are just starting their online store.
 Our own experience is proving the efficiency of this method, I’ve also interviewed several X-Cart users to make the article less biased.

 But before we start, please take a look at the image to the right ( click to enlarge).